 People who are in the market for a Patek Philippe Nautilus tend to make the decision between a brand new Nautilus from the actual collection or buying a pre-owned vintage Nautilus from the mid-late 1970s.
 When it comes down to the price tag, a pre-owned vintage model is as expensive (or sometimes even more expensive) than a new one.

-When Patek Philippe re-introduced the Nautilus (5711/1A) in 2006, about 30 years after the introduction of the Nautilus model, the case had become a bit bigger.
+When Patek Philippe re-introduced the Nautilus (5711/1A) in 2006 (it then retailed for 14.600,- Euro), about 30 years after the introduction of the Nautilus model, the case had become a bit bigger.
 The new – or current – case measures 43mm and is a little bit thicker.
 The ref.
 5711/1A also has a three-part constructed case.
 Besides the bezel and case construction, the case back is now a separate part.
 According to purists, the two-part construction of the 3700/1A is a bit more interesting as it captures the essence of the porthole design.

 The dial of the Nautilus also changed in appearance if we compare the 3700/1A to the 5711/1A.
-Although the pattern on the dial remained, the color of the dial changed.
-The new Nautilus dial is a bit more ‘electric’, as the green/blue color changes a bit when you rotate the watch towards and from the light.
-The 3700/1A Nautilus remains to have the same blue-ish dial color, no matter from what angle you will observe it.
+Although the pattern on the dial remained, the colour of the dial changed.
+The new Nautilus dial is a bit more ‘electric’, as the green/blue colour changes a bit when you rotate the watch towards and from the light.
+The 3700/1A Nautilus remains to have the same blue-ish dial colour, no matter from what angle you will observe it.

 The wording on the dial ‘Patek Philippe’ and ‘Geneve’ has moved a notch towards 12 o’clock and the font changed as well.
 The typography of the Nautilus 3700/1A fits the 1970s style and is a bit bold compared to the current model.